yhpf/Capstone-General_Assembly/README.md

-# Capstone Project - The Mood of Music Around the Globe
+# Capstone Project - The Mood of Music
 The Capstone Project is my final project from my Data Science Immersive program experience at General Assembly.
 Key element in the project had to be:
 - Develop an interesting question